 The Vascular Health Alliance is the largest, most comprehensive vascular care center in the Southeast.
 Located at GHS’s Patewood Medical Campus, the VHA is one of the only facilities in the United States that provides patients access to a complete range of vascular care.
 From diagnosis to surgery, venous treatments to nuclear medicine and wound care, the Vascular Health Alliance is leading the way—all under one roof.

 “We’ve put together the best team possible for our patients.
 Whether it’s the latest research or the most complex surgical procedure, we’re all working together to provide the highest level of care for our patients.”

-The Institute’s nuclear lab incorporates state-of-the-art equipment to test function and capacity during activity.
-Located within walking distance of other critical exam stations, the lab provides patients with a comfortable, accessible space to perform stress tests.
+- Our nuclear lab incorporates state-of-the-art equipment to test function and capacity during activity.
+The lab provides patients with a comfortable, accessible space to perform stress tests.

 Designed with faster, better results in mind, our nationally accredited, state-of-the-art vascular lab is located next to our patient exam rooms, allowing doctors to make diagnoses and treatment decisions without delay.
 One of the busiest in the region, the vascular lab at the Vascular Health Alliance sees over 20,000 patients each year.

 For more information or to make an appointment call (864) 454-VASC (8272).
 Patients in need of urgent care can be seen the same day.

 The Vascular Health Alliance of Greenville Health System is currently seeking patients to participate in a variety of clinical trials.
 GHS Institutional Review Committee (IRC) monitors the administration of each study at the hospital system and approves new trials before patients are enrolled.